MicrosoftDocs/visualstudio-docs/docs/sharepoint/localizing-sharepoint-solutions.md

 ### Localize code

-In addition to localizing Feature strings and [!INCLUDE[vstecasp](../sharepoint/includes/vstecasp-md.md)] markup, you also have to localize the message strings and error strings that appear in your solution code.
+In addition to localizing Feature strings and ASP.NET markup, you also have to localize the message strings and error strings that appear in your solution code.
 Localized informational and error messages are contained in satellite assemblies.
-Satellite assemblies contain strings that are visible to users, such as [!INCLUDE[TLA2#tla_ui](../sharepoint/includes/tla2sharptla-ui-md.md)] text and output messages like exceptions.
+Satellite assemblies contain strings that are visible to users, such as UI text and output messages like exceptions.

-[!INCLUDE[vsprvs](../sharepoint/includes/vsprvs-md.md)] uses the standard .NET Framework hub and spoke model.
+Visual Studio uses the standard .NET Framework hub and spoke model.
 The hub, or main program assembly, contains the default language resources.
 The spokes, or satellite assemblies, contain the language-specific resources.
 For more information, see [Packaging and Deploying Resources](/previous-versions/dotnet/netframework-4.0/sb6a8618(v=vs.100)).
 Satellite assemblies are compiled from resource (*.resx*) files.
-When you add language-specific resource files to your project and the solution package, [!INCLUDE[vsprvs](../sharepoint/includes/vsprvs-md.md)] compiles the resource files into satellite assemblies named *{Project Name}.resources.dll*.
+When you add language-specific resource files to your project and the solution package, Visual Studio compiles the resource files into satellite assemblies named *{Project Name}.resources.dll*.

 #### To localize code